 Ticks might be small bugs, but they can cause big problems for your dog.

-Check your pet for ticks every day if she’s been in a grassy or wooded area, no matter where you live.
+Check your pet for ticks every day if they have been in a grassy or wooded area, no matter where you live.
 While these pests are more common in certain parts of the country, like the Northeast, they lurk in every state in the continental U.S.

 Ticks feed on blood.
 When one of them bites your dog, it can pass on illnesses like Lyme disease and Rocky Mountain spotted fever.
 Both of these can cause stiffness, joint pain, and other health problems.

 It takes a tick anywhere from 3 to 24 hours of feeding to infect an animal.
 But if you know how to find and remove them early, you can lower the chances of your dog getting sick.
-You can also make sure she doesn’t bring one of these pests into your home, where it could attach itself to you and make you ill.
+You can also make sure they don’t bring one of these pests into your home, where it could attach itself to you and make you ill.

 How to Check Your Dog for Ticks

-1. Give her a once-over before you go inside, or just inside the door, to lower the chance that a tick will get into your home.
+1. Give them a once-over before you go inside, or just inside the door, to lower the chance that a tick will get into your home.

-2. Comb through her fur with your fingers.
+2. Comb through their fur with your fingers.
 Press gently so you can feel any bumps on the skin.
 Ticks can be as small as a pinhead or as big as a grape.
-Don’t forget to check her feet (including between her toes), inside her ears, and around her face and neck.
+Don’t forget to check their feet (including between their toes), inside their ears, and around the face and neck.